WenceslausIV/trinity/README.md

 ## Game genre

-Trinity is a real time strategy card game, the reason why this is not a traditional turn based card game is that the player needs to promptly think which cards to pick and destroy and make the best attack possible.
+Trinity is a real time strategy card game, the reason why this is not a traditional turn based card game is that the player needs to promptly think which cards to pick and make the best attack possible.

-## Features

-Trinity has a unique feature which is a limb system.
-Player and Enemy have 6 body parts and the player has to pick a target card to pick a body part to attack.

 ## How to play the game